Federated Learning using Smart Contracts on Blockchains, based on Reward Driven Approach: Blockchain for federated communication

 \section{Blockchain for federated communication}

 Earlier works have proved \textit{REST, RPC, gRPC}\cite{ventre2018sdn} as popular choices for communication between federated server and clients.
-For more secure communication, various battle-tested approaches include network firewalls, SSL and token based authentication have been leveraged.
-Though these methods provide a secure medium, they lack the transparency in the communication medium itself, which can be well established by using blockchain.
-This paper proposes use of blockchain and smart contracts (\textit{ethereum based}), which provides a decentralized mechanism of communication between peers and the federated server.
-Using smart contracts, the communications are secured at blockchain level, which uses various asymmetric cryptography techniques for encryption and modification of state on blockchain network.
-This also entrusts the emission of events for communication between federated server and client nodes with extended level of security and transparency.
+For more secure communication, various battle-tested approaches include network firewalls, SSL and token based authentication.
+Though these methods provide a secure medium, they lack the transparency in the communication channel itself, which can be well established by using blockchain.
+This paper proposes use of smart contracts on (\textit{ethereum based}) Blockchain, which provides a decentralized mechanism of communication between peers and the federated server.
+While smart contracts provide transparency in the implementation, the communications at blockchain level are secured via asymmetric cryptography techniques for encryption and modification of state on the blockchain network.
+This also entrusts the emission of events for communication between federated server and contributor nodes with extended level of security and transparency.

-Owing to the ``consortium blockchain network'', where individual participants are trusted enterprises and organizations, there is a distant possibility of few of the participants acting as a \textit{bad} actors.
-Some of the participants are only consuming the resources, but not contributing enough, or vice versa.
+Owing to the ``consortium blockchain network'', where individual participants are trusted enterprises and organizations, there is a likelihood of participants acting as a \textit{bad} actors is low.
+Further, in this network of contributors, it is quite possible that there could be wide range of variation in contributions from different participants or even extreme scenario of some participants being only a benefitor, and not contributor ( and vice versa).
 These are few of the possible scenarios in consortium governed federated learning network.
 To manage and counter these measures through incentives \textit{(both reward and penalty)}, smart contracts provide a transparent and immutable way of maintaining contributions record on the blockchain.
 Based on the contribution record from blockchain, a given participant would be either rewarded or penalized through on-chain blockchain tokens, or through off-chain mechanism established by consortium.